sd2020spring/DepthProject-jackie-rohil/README.md

 ## Ethical Considerations
 **TODO**: There may be more considerations that we missed, so we should take some time to think about these and add to this section.
 Even in something as seemingly simple as a ball drop game, there can be unintended, negative consequences that arise when the game is deployed in real-world scenarios.
-Therefore, as developers, we have a responsibility to
+Therefore, as developers, we have a responsibility to think very intentionally about where things can go wrong, and we must do our best to protect against these potential issues.
+We must also have humility and be willing to accept that sometimes, even with our best efforts, things can still go wrong.
+When issues are exposed unexpectedly after deployment, we must have processes in place that allow for rapid mitigation.
+There are a few major areas of concern that we were able to identify for this project.